syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 ### Defining column properties for auto-generated columns

-Auto-generated columns can be customized to meet specific requirements by modifying properties such as [type](https://ej2.syncfusion.com/angular/documentation/api/grid/column#type), [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format), and [width](https://ej2.syncfusion.com/angular/documentation/api/grid/column#width) for auto-generated columns in Syncfusion<sup style="font-size:70%">&reg;</sup> Grid, use the [dataBound](https://ej2.syncfusion.com/angular/documentation/api/grid#databound) event of the Grid component.
+Auto-generated columns can be customized to meet specific requirements by modifying properties such as [type](https://ej2.syncfusion.com/angular/documentation/api/grid/column#type), [format](https://ej2.syncfusion.com/angular/documentation/api/grid/column#format), and [width](https://ej2.syncfusion.com/angular/documentation/api/grid/column#width) for auto-generated columns in Angular Data Grid, use the [dataBound](https://ej2.syncfusion.com/angular/documentation/api/grid#databound) event of the Grid component.
 The event is triggered after data has been loaded into the Grid, ensuring that all columns are created and available.
 At this point, the necessary options for the auto-generated columns can be configured.

 In the below example, `width` is set for the "OrderID" column, `type` is set for the "Order Date" column and `format` is set for the "Freight" and "Order Date" columns.
 {% tabs %}